DigitalWise Media is the Geofencing Company

 - Social Networking- Social networking applications can also use geofencing techniques unique to specific geographical locations to provide highly personalized ads and location-based filters or tags.

 - Warehouses- Without human intervention, warehousing processes can be aligned and optimized based on geofences.
 For instance, workers may receive push notifications when vehicles enter the geofence so they can have things ready beforehand.

 - Event Management- Geofencing can also be leveraged at outdoor events like concerts, festivals, fairs, etc. These help you track visitors, understand crowd movement patterns, improve queue handling, and push information to those in your vicinity.

-- Capture Leads- Mobile applications like travel or hotel aggregators can send push notifications to the users about nearby services, including accommodation and transportation, to maximize last-minute purchases.
+- Capture Leads- Mobile applications like to travel or hotel aggregators can send push notifications to users about nearby services, including accommodation and transportation, to maximize last-minute purchases.

 - Bring More Users To The Outlet- Geofencing a physical retail location allows brands to target more users entering the fence with relevant messages and lead them into their stores.

 - Drive-In Sales- Once the users are inside the store, they can also be directed to specific sections to boost conversions.
 This is an exciting sales tactic most businesses have made use of.

 - Get Feedback- Brands can also reach out to users exiting the geofences to gather feedback and other relevant information about their recent experiences.